RiverArchitect/RA_wiki/wiki/StrandingRisk.md

 - the WSE is interpolated across the DEM extent using an Inverse Distance Weighted (IDW) interpolation scheme on the 12 nearest neighbors.
 - The DEM is subtracted from the interpolated WSE raster to produce an interpolated depth raster.
 Only positive values are saved (negative values indicate an estimated depth to groundwater).
 - Interpolated velocity and velocity angle rasters are created, where velocity is set to zero in the newly interpolated areas.
-- Interpolated rasters are stored in `Connectivity\Condition_name\h_interp`, `Connectivity\Condition_name\u_interp`, `Connectivity\Condition_name\va_interp`.
+- Interpolated rasters are stored in `StrandingRisk\Condition_name\h_interp`, `StrandingRisk\Condition_name\u_interp`, `StrandingRisk\Condition_name\va_interp`.
 All interpolated rasters are saved with a corresponding .info.txt file which records the interpolation method and input rasters used in its creation.

 The available interpolation methods are: